galaxyproject/galaxy-hub/content/get-started/new-leads/index.md

     * set up a training network for your domain
     * mainain a training documentation (slides, hands-on, automation routines)

+Please read the success stories at the bottom of the page.
+They are full of inspiring examples and solutions.

 ### What is _good to do_ before you start building a SIG - main (first) steps !